undergrad-partner-school

 Need-based

-If you need help with paying for your studies and you meet some eligibility requirements, you may be eligible for need-based aid.
+If you need help with paying for your studies and you meet other eligibility requirements, you may be eligible for need-based aid.

 There were 1,910 students who acquired need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at University of La Verne is available to international students.
 The total number of students (including freshmen) who were determined to have financial need came to be 2,015.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $7,257,180, and state $10,984,896.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $7,257,180, and state $10,984,896.

 $19,752